 - strengthening the protection of human rights and improving the enforcement of judgments, especially those dealing with priority issues identified by the monitoring bodies of the Council of Europe and decisions of the European Court of Human Rights;

 - promotion of the rule of law, development and strengthening of democratic institutions and procedures at the national, regional and local levels;

-- promoting the culture of democracy, developing social cohesion, increasing tolerance and strengthening the participation of key social and public actors in decision-making.
+- promoting the culture of democracy, developing social cohesion, tolerance and strengthening the participation of key social and public actors in decision-making.

 On 21 February 2018, the Committee of Ministers of the Council of Europe approved the Action Plan for Ukraine for 2018-2021 with a budget of €29,5 million (previous Action Plans covered periods with such budgets: 2005-2008 - €17,3 million, 2008-2011 - €25 million, 2011-2014 - €23,9 million, 2015 -2017 - €45 million).

 On 6 February 2020, the Steering Committee of the Council of Europe Action Plan for Ukraine 2018-2021 met in Kyiv.
-Representatives of the Council of Europe and the relevant Ukrainian authorities discussed key achievements and proposals for further implementation of the projects in Ukraine.
+Representatives of the Council of Europe and relevant Ukrainian authorities discussed key achievements and proposals for further implementation of the projects in Ukraine.
 According to the results of the first phase of the Action Plan implementation, the following priority areas were identified: